How to Stop Weight Cycling and Yo-yo Dieting

 Higher levels of High-density lipoprotein cholesterol ("bad" cholesterol)

-How to Stop Yo-Yo Dieting & Weight Cycling
+How to Stop Yo-Yo Dieting and Weight Cycling

 Health is about more than food.
 Reflect on other aspects of your well-being: